 Read time: 3 minutes

-There are numerous reasons why physically destroying hard drives is outdated and dangerous.
-A few of the important reasons are mentioned below:
+There are several compelling reasons why the practice of physically destroying hard drives is both outdated and hazardous.
+Some of the key rationales are outlined below:

 In 2018, a United Nations report revealed that a total of 50 million tons of electronic waste were produced, with just a mere 20% being recycled or repurposed.

 Destroying hard drives poses inherent risks.
 Fortunately, there are alternative methods for securely erasing vital information from these drives, mitigating the potential for data leaks.
 This can be achieved by employing a range of data erasure tools readily available in the market, ensuring data is completely wiped out without causing harm to the environment or the threat of data exposure.

 One such professional tool is Kernel File Shredder.
 The shredding tool is exceptionally effective at obliterating sensitive data.
 It utilizes robust algorithms to irreversibly shred files, rendering any restoration attempts futile.
 It can effectively erase data from various storage media, including SSDs, USB drives, hard drives, and memory cards.
 Moreover, it boasts an automated file shredding feature, allowing users to schedule file shredding tasks for convenient execution.